Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Introduction

-These observations lead to the conclusion that in the high SNR setting, due to strong convexity and smoothness of the underlying problem, gradient descent (GD) reaches the final statistical radius exponentially fast and overall it only requires logarithmic number of iterations.
-However, in the low SNR case, as the problem becomes locally convex, GD converges at a sublinear rate to the final statistical radius and thus requires polynomial number of iterations in terms of the sample size.
-To resolve this issue, in \citep{Polyak_GD} the authors recommended the use of GD with Polyak step size to accelerate the convergence of GD in the low SNR setting, and they showed that the number of iterations becomes logarithmic function of the sample size.
-However, as this method is still a first-order method, its overall complexity scales linearly by the condition number of the problem which depends on the condition number of the feature vectors covariance as well as the norm $\|\theta^*\|$.
-Moreover, implementation of Polyak step size requires the knowledge of optimal objective function value.
-Even we can approximate the optimal value sufficiently well, the Polyak iterates still have instability during training due to the influence of noise in the models.
+These observations lead to the conclusion that in the high SNR setting, due to strong convexity and smoothness of the underlying problem, gradient descent (GD) reaches the desired accuracy exponentially fast and overall it only requires logarithmic number of iterations.
+However, in the low SNR case, as the problem becomes locally convex, GD converges at a sublinear rate and thus requires polynomial number of iterations in terms of the sample size.